-Students in the HVAC Program study heating, ventilation and air conditioning theory and practical applications.
+Students in the HVAC Program study heating, ventilation, air conditioning, and refrigeration theory and practical applications.
 This would include residential and commercial applications as well as building automated controls.
-Students will learn to install, maintain and repair these systems.
+Students will learn to install, maintain, and repair these systems as well as understanding heat load calculation.